-If you have pets and you children, consider ways for them to spend some time out of the house during the remodel.
-For pets, find a daycare that you are comfortable with just in case.
+If you have pets and children, consider ways for them to spend some time out of the house during the remodel.
+For pets, find a daycare that you are comfortable with, just in case.
 For your children, can you plan a weekly afternoon visit to a park for them to run around?
-During the remodeling, they might not be able to play in as much of the house as usual, so finding ways to make the remodeling experience fun for them too can go a long way.
+During the remodeling, they might not be able to play in as much of the house as usual, so finding ways to make the remodeling experience fun for them, too, can go a long way.

 Lastly, you may want a break from everything at some point as well.
 If you’re considering going away for a few days during the project, talk to your remodeler to see if there is a point that they recommend being out of the house for a bit.
 If you are refinishing any hardwood floors in your home, it is recommended that you leave the house for 2-3 days because of the strong smell from the finish on the floors.
 Taking time to discuss your plans with your remodeling team can help to make your time in and outside of the home as efficient as possible.

-Hopefully some of these tips will help you in preparing for your major remodel.
-We worked to touch on aspects of the more common remodels that we complete, however preparation will differ for each individual project.
-It is best to talk to your design build remodeling team to hear their best tips and tricks for you specific project, family and needs.
+Hopefully, some of these tips will help you in preparing for your major remodel.
+We worked to touch on aspects of the more common remodels that we complete.
+However, preparation will differ for each individual project.
+It is best to talk to your design build remodeling team to hear their best tips and tricks for your specific project, family, and needs.
 If you’re considering a remodel this year, we’d love to help!
 Give us a call at 847-358-4133 or contact us today!